 Recorded music transmitted originally by wires to commercial establishments like retail stores, restaurants and even elevators to be played as background music.
 Muzak was the tradename for a company that came to be dominant in this business and ultimately Muzak became a generic term for background music.
 Muzak or "elevator music" is another form of canned music that Sousa probably would have railed against both for the quality of selections but also for its pervasiveness (e.g, air pollution in the aural sense).

-A fact that is known through evidence and proven to be true related to talking machines, phonographia and recorded sound.
-Etymology: Combination of 16th century English definition of "fact" and suffix "-ola" (which was used in naming over 80 talking machine brands in the 20th century, e.g,.
-Victrola, Carola, Graphonola, etc.).
-The "-ola" as a suffix associated with music comes from the "viola" instrument and the Aeolian Company's "pianola" player piano named for the piano and the "viola" instrument.
+Etymology - Combination of 16th century English definition of "fact" and suffix "-ola" (which was used in naming over 180 talking machine brands in the 20th century, e.g., Victrola, Carola, Grafonola, etc.).
+The "-ola" as a suffix associated with recorded music and talking machines originates from the Aeolian Company's 1898 "pianola" player piano named for the piano and the "viola" instrument.
 The first known use of factola is from the 1980 draft of "Hats Off to the Phonograph," by Doug Boilesen ©1980 and subsequently used by Friends of the Phonograph and Phonographia.com.

-Term used for an audio recording produced outside a recording studi which applies to recordings of both natural and human-produced sounds. - Wikipedia
+Term used for an audio recording produced outside a recording studio which applies to recordings of both natural and human-produced sounds. - Wikipedia

 Field recording can be traced back to Édouard-Léon Scott de Martinville using his phonautograph – the world’s first patented recording device - to capture 18 seconds of the words“Au Clair de la Lune” on April 9th, 1860.